Content of the SHIP

 Local authorities will be familiar with the requirements of the Environmental Assessment (Scotland) Act 2005 and, as a ‘responsible authority’ under that Act, should determine if a Strategic Environmental Assessment is required for the SHIP.

-The SHIP should also include a summary of any plans within the local authority area to facilitate and support efficient delivery of projects through collaboration on (a) design/mass customisation and (b) procurement for all construction methods.
+The SHIP should also include details of any plans within the local authority area to facilitate and support efficient delivery of projects through collaboration on (a) design/mass customisation and (b) procurement for all construction methods.

-The Scottish Government has allocated Resource Planning Assumptions (RPAs) for the period 2021/22 to 2025/26 to local authorities and these are published on the Scottish Government website.
+The Scottish Government has allocated Resource Planning Assumptions (RPAs) for the period 2021/22 to 2025/26 to local authorities.

 The second round of the Housing Infrastructure Fund (HIF) was launched in October 2021.
 Where HIF projects are delivering affordable housing priorities set out in SHIPs, local authorities should provide short summary information on these.

-The Scottish Government published guidance for setting of LHS targets to support the delivery of more wheelchair accessible housing.
-We are aware from information provided by local authorities that work to develop all-tenure targets is underway in areas to help inform new Local Housing Strategies that are being prepared.
-A session has been held with Scotland’s Housing Network to help support local authorities with the development of their targets.
-Where a local authority is currently or has yet to develop all-tenure targets, we encourage engagement with local authorities who have set all-tenure targets to discuss the approach that they have taken.
+The Scottish Government published guidance to support the delivery of more wheelchair accessible housing.
+We are aware from information provided by local authorities that work to develop all-tenure wheelchair targets is underway in areas to help inform new Local Housing Strategies that are being prepared.
+Where a local authority is currently or has yet to develop all-tenure wheelchair targets, we encourage engagement with local authorities who have set all-tenure wheelchair targets to discuss the approach that they have taken.
+Local authorities will be aware of the report prepared by Scotland’s Housing Network on wheelchair accessible housing targets that includes information on which local authorities have in place all-tenure wheelchair targets.
 The SHIP should include information on:

 - what the wheelchair accessible housing target is across all tenures;